Synthetic-Centaur/Oink/README.md

   * Click [here](https://dashboard.plaid.com/signup/) to get a Plaid account
 3. Enter a secret phrase for JWT secret
 4. Save the new file as envConfig.js
-  * This file will be git-ignored
+  * This file will be git ignored
 5. Verify that no API data is in your envConfig-temp file (Retain this, any pull requests without it will be refused)